networknext/next/README.md

 It works by monitoring player connections and sending game traffic down an optimized route when the default internet route has high latency, jitter or packet loss.

 You control the settings to decide when to accelerate your players.
 Set acceptable latency, jitter and packet loss values for your game and only accelerate players who are above these values.
-Also, set how much latency reduction is required in milliseconds before accelerating a player.
+Also, set how many milliseconds of latency reduction is required before accelerating a player.

 For example, accelerate players only if their packet loss is above above 1%, _or_ their jitter is above 10ms, _or_ their latency is above 50 milliseconds _and_ you can reduce it by at least 20ms.